NocturnalSolutions/KituraBook/7-templating.md

 {% endblock %}
 ```

-…And maybe we also had `/good-afternoon` and `/happy-birthday` routes, with corresponding templates.
+…And maybe we also had “/good-afternoon” and “/happy-birthday” routes, with corresponding templates.
 Now we decide that the page looks too plain, so we want to add a CSS file to our pages.
-We can simply do it by editing `layout.stencil`:
+We can simply do it by editing layout.stencil:

 ```django
 <!doctype html>